aFuzzyBear/astro-ui/docs/XElement/api/methods/events.md

 This behaviour comes without any Event capturing properties attached, it would propagate through the branch that it is attached to.

-To direct for the propagation properties you can do by passing in the third optional parameter `options={once:'true',...}`.
+To direct for the propagation properties you can do by passing in the third optional parameter `options={once:'true',.....}`.

 You can apply as many events as you wish to on your element, you are not limited to using only one event listener per element.